The Song of the South Pacific: Fiji & the Mamanuca Islands

 Arriving back at Mana Island

-At Mana Island we rejoined Ma and some of the other friends we’d made earlier on the Tiger IV (who’d been going on various other island day trips) and compared notes on our fabulous days over a chilled bottle of wine in the Captain’s Lounge.
-It was a completely wonderful day and we couldn’t wait to get back out to the islands again later in the week.
+At Mana Island, we rejoin Ma and some of the other friends we made earlier on the Tiger IV to compare notes on our fabulous days over a chilled bottle of wine in the Captain’s Lounge.

 Day 3 – Resort R&R